 Digital Surface Imaging

-Dr. Valentin A. Soloiu, Professor, completed his PhD in Mechanical Engineering in 1997.
-He has conducted research in the areas of Energy Systems, Sustainable and Renewable Bio-fuels, Combustion and Emissions, Fuel Sprays, Unsteady Fluid Dynamics, Design and Development of IC Engines, Dynamics and Vibrations, and Tribology.
+Dr. Valentin A. Soloiu has conducted research in the areas of Energy Systems, Sustainable and Renewable Bio-fuels, Combustion and Emissions, Fuel Sprays, Unsteady Fluid Dynamics, Design and Development of IC Engines, Dynamics and Vibrations, and Tribology.
 For more information on Dr. Soloiu’s work, please see the Renewable Energy and Engines Laboratory.

-Dr. Gustavo Maldonado, Associate Professor of Civil Engineering and Construction Management, received funding from the National Science Foundation (NSF) for an research interdisciplinary project involving Civil Engineering and Construction Management, Geology and Geography and Anthropology.
+Dr. Gustavo Maldonado, Associate Professor of Civil Engineering and Construction, received funding from the National Science Foundation (NSF) for an research interdisciplinary project involving Civil Engineering and Construction, Geology and Geography and Anthropology.
 The LaSurCam instrumentation (Laser Scanners, Surveying GPS SmartStation, and InteliCamera), has the potential to dramatically improve education, research productivity and accuracy across many important scientific and engineering disciplines.
 The instrumentation, including the latest Leica C10 technology, will be used in teaching and research activities by eight or more faculty members.
 For additional information, please visit the LaSurCam Research Lab.

 Materials Science & Processing